ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>A Journey Through Modern App Mobile Development</blockquote>

-<h3>3. 🚀 20+ Advanced Kotlin Idioms Every Developer Should Know - <a href="https://medium.com/@ashfaque-khokhar/20-advanced-kotlin-idioms-every-developer-should-know-b701825af01e" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>3.
+Understanding Flutter rendering pipeline: Build phase - <a href="https://medium.com/@pomis172/understanding-flutter-rendering-pipeline-build-phase-cf7e05aa12f1" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ashfaque Khokhar`**
+✍️ **posted by `Roman Ismagilov`**

-<blockquote>This article will explore 20+ Kotlin idioms that every developer should master!</blockquote>
+<blockquote>Flutter’s rendering pipeline is a highly optimized process that transforms your declarative UI code into pixels on the screen.
+With a deep…</blockquote>

 <h3>4.
-After 15+ Years in Mobile Development — Career Growth and Realistic Expectations - <a href="https://medium.com/@benamorn/after-15-years-in-mobile-development-career-growth-and-realistic-expectations-346cb938a659" target="_blank" rel="noopener noreferrer">link</a></h3>
+Flutter.
+GetX secret widgets: ValueBuilder and ObxValue - <a href="https://medium.com/easy-flutter/flutter-getx-secret-widgets-valuebuilder-and-obxvalue-eb8a079ef28b" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Amorn Apichattanakul`**
+✍️ **posted by `Easy Flutter`**

-<blockquote>After working in the mobile industry for over 15 years, I still find myself asking, “What should I do next?”</blockquote>
+<blockquote>I don’t like StatefulWidgets.
+I understand that they play a role in Flutter Architecture, but in my apps I never use them.</blockquote>

 <h3>5.
 Displaying all SwiftUI Previews in a Storybook app - <a href="https://medium.com/eureka-engineering/displaying-all-swiftui-previews-in-a-storybook-app-1dd8e925d777" target="_blank" rel="noopener noreferrer">link</a></h3>